yyli28/d2mr-assessment-yyli28/research-assessment.md

-# Assessment
+# Research Project Assessment

 ## Instructions

+Before submitting your research project draft for grading, confirm:

+1. The manuscript .qmd for your project is in the root directory and knits to .pdf without error.
+2. The knitted .pdf of your draft is in the root directory, with the same filename as the .qmd.
+3. This `research-assessment.md` file is in the root directory of your project repo.
+4. Dr. Dowling and your section TA are collaborators on your GitHub repo with permissions to pull/push.

+To complete this assessment:

 1. Complete the basic information section in full.
-Confirm all links are correct and accessible, and that all materials are in the same project subdirectory as this assessment file, or that you have provided clear instructions for accessing external materials.
+2. Confirm all links are correct and accessible
-2. Complete any items in the additional information section as needed.
-3. Check off any objectives you are attempting to demonstrate, and indicate where a met objective should count toward your 20 unique objectives.
+3. Check off all objectives you are attempting to demonstrate
-4. Optionally, complete the unassessed objectives section, which may earn points toward the 20 additional objectives-based points.
+    1. To earn 30 points you must demonstrate each objective.
+However, you do not need to attempt all objectives with each draft if your goal is to build the project over time.
+    2. If the objective is demonstrated somewhere other than the .qmd, add a note in the grader comments section for where to find it (e.g., "see `data-cleaning.R` lines 20-30").
 4. Optionally, complete the reflection section, which may earn engagement points.
-5. Submit a link to the GitHub subdirectory containing this file in the corresponding Canvas assignment.

 ## Basic information